Use Water Wisely

 - Disconnect, drain and store outdoor hoses: Be sure to turn off the water to outside faucets, remove hoses and allow water to drain from the pipe.
 A single hard, overnight freeze can increase pressure throughout the entire plumbing system bursting either the faucet or the pipe it’s connected to.

-- Insulate pipes in unheated areas: Some pipes are more likely to freeze than others because of their location in the home.
+- Insulate pipes in unheated areas: Some pipes may be more likely to freeze than others because of their location in the home.
 Wrap exposed water pipes in unheated areas such as crawl spaces, attics and garages with insulating material available at hardware and plumbing stores.
 Be sure to focus on pipes that are located on outside walls and near crawl space openings and vents because they are most vulnerable to freezing.

 - Seal off access doors, air vents and cracks: Plug up drafty cracks and repair broken basement windows.
 Cold winter winds whistling through cracks and openings can quickly freeze exposed water pipes.
 Be sure not to plug up air vents that your furnace or hot water heater may need for good combustion.